Why Do True Crime Stories Fascinate Us?

 There is something curious about real-life violence masquerading as entertainment.
 What trumps this curiosity, however, is how these true crime stories rise through the pop culture ranks to become someone’s intriguing idea of “guilty pleasure”; the indubitable success of Tiger King, The Ted Bundy Tapes, and now Cecil Hotel, all attest to the undying popularity of a suspense so grisly, and a specter deeply macabre and REAL.

 The human minds’ fascination with blood, violence, and all things grisly is well-documented.
 It is rather the portrayal of real tragedies that have elevated true crime to a separate genre: covering non-fiction movies, series, books, podcasts, arguably all forms of art dedicated to interrogating the very last grey cells of the ‘criminal mind.’
-But who do these bloody stories resonate with us?
+But why do these bloody stories resonate with us?

-Psychologists and criminology experts have some answers: the moribund success is a reflection of human curiosity, thrill-seeking desires, and the extent to which we would go to feel safe and protected.
+Psychologists and criminology experts have some answers: the moribund success is a reflection of human curiosity, thrill-seeking desires, and shows the extent to which we would go to feel safe and protected.

 “Humans are naturally curious,” behavioral specialist consultant Tiiu Lutter tells Path Mag.
 “We have a hard time not gaping at an accident, for example, or police activity.
 It’s not because we wish bad things for others; it’s just because we can’t help ourselves.”
 Our visceral response to “stop, stare, gape, and wonder” — that absolute shock value — leaves us transfixed by well-fleshed-out characters and dramatic storylines.